Photo Credit: Gerry Szymanski

 “Blackbox GDR – DEFA’s Untimely Avant-garde.”
 After the Avant-garde: Engagements with Contemporary German and Austrian Experimental Film.
 Edited with Randall Halle.
 2008.

-“Gesichter der DEFA” Introduction (German and English) to phtographer Sandra Bergemann’s.
-Gesichter der DEFA/ Faces of DEFA.Edition Braus, 2008, 4-11.
+“Gesichter der DEFA” Introduction (German and English) to photographer Sandra Bergemann’s.
+Gesichter der DEFA/ Faces of DEFA.Edition Braus, 2008, 4-11, invited contribution.

 “On Fools and Clowns: Generational Farewell in Two Final DEFA Films; Egon Günther’s Stein and Jörg Foth’s Letztes aus der DaDaeR.”
 German Quarterly.
 78.4 (Fall 2005) 441-460.